NewsInSA

 Lesotho security forces reveal paramilitary groups training Basotho nationals on South African farms, with alleged links to land reclamation movement threatening regional stability

-• Primary training base located in Free State farmlands
+• Primary training base: Free State farmlands

-• Failed attempt to establish secondary camp in Western Cape
+• Failed secondary camp: Western Cape

-• Recruitment of both Basotho and South African citizens
+• Recruitment: Basotho and South African citizens

 Inside the Malatana Movement